CORALASSIST LAB

 Restoration techniques

-Our research focuses primarily coral larval propagation via sexual reproduction and how this approach can be incorporated into reef restoration and rehabilitation initiatives involving assisted evolution.
+Our research focuses primarily on coral larval propagation via sexual reproduction and how this approach can be incorporated into reef restoration and rehabilitation initiatives involving assisted evolution.

 Populations, demographics & biophysical modelling